Where do your taxes go?

 - The District accounts for approximately 2% of residential property tax bills in McHenry County.
 For every dollar a resident pays in property taxes, approximately $0.02 is paid to the District.
 Less than $0.01 goes for the purpose of managing and protecting our land, water, and wildlife that constitute the natural heritage of McHenry County.
 Slightly over $0.01 goes to service the District’s debt approved by the voters through referendum for the preservation of open space, protection of wildlife habitat and public access improvements.

-- The Government Finance Officers Association of the United States and Canada awarded McHenry County Conservation District The Certificate of Achievement for Excellence in Financial Reporting for its comprehensive annual financial report for the ninth consecutive year in 2019.
+- The Government Finance Officers Association of the United States and Canada awarded McHenry County Conservation District The Certificate of Achievement for Excellence in Financial Reporting for its comprehensive annual financial report for the tenth consecutive year in 2020.
 This Certificate of Achievement is the highest form of recognition in the area of government accounting and financial reporting and it represents a significant accomplishment by a government and its management.
 The award recognizes those agencies that go beyond the minimum requirements of generally accepted accounting principles to prepare comprehensive annual financial reports that evidence the spirit of transparency and full disclosure.